kamilc/campers/docs/getting-started.md

     *   **Linux**: [Download binary](https://mutagen.io/download)
     *   **Windows**: `scoop install mutagen`

+3.  **AWS Infrastructure** (first-time only): Run the setup command to ensure your AWS account has the required infrastructure:
+    ```bash
+    campers setup
+    ```
+    This creates a default VPC if one doesn't exist and verifies IAM permissions.

 ## Installation

 We recommend using **[uv](https://docs.astral.sh/uv/)** for a zero-install experience, but standard pip works too.